 Perimenopausal symptoms can vary in intensity from person to person, and chances are, you’ll experience them differently than your mother or sister or best friend.
 That said, there are ways you can help ease your symptoms.
 Taking Amberen, for example, made all the difference for Latourneau’s customer.
 “She told me, ‘Now I take everything in stride.’
 It really helped her mood, which helped everything else,’” Latourneau says.

-To help you determine if Amberen is right for you, or to address any questions or concerns you may have, consult an Amberen Nurse by calling (800) 211-8021 Monday-Friday 9 a.m. – 7 p.m.
+To help you determine if Amberen is right for you, or to address any questions or concerns you may have, call Menopause Specialists at (800) 211-8021 Monday-Friday 9 a.m. – 7 p.m.
 EST. If you have any serious health conditions, please talk to your doctor prior to taking Amberen.

 This blog post and the recommendations made herein are provided for informational purposes only and are not intended to be used as healthcare advice.
 Individuals are encouraged to consult their healthcare provider with questions about their specific needs.